quicwg/load-balancers/draft-duke-quic-load-balancers.md

    load balancers using connection IDs for routing will use trivially linkable connection IDs.
-Clients will therefore be forced choose between terminating the connection during migration or remaining Linkable, subverting a major design objective of QUIC.
+Clients will therefore be forced choose between terminating the connection during migration or remaining linkable, subverting a major design objective of QUIC.

    The solution should be both simple to implement and require little additional infrastructure for cryptographic keys, etc.